 I looked at finding out which RPA tool had more jobs as I could use this to decide whether I tried to learn UIPath, Blue Prism or Automation Anywhere.

-To find out which of these leading RPA tools has more job opportunities can be easily done using the following methods:
+To find out which of these leading RPA tools has more job opportunities can be easily done using the methods highlighted below.

 1. Check the RPA jobs on the job boards